 Over-the-counter medications.
 Decongestants shrink swollen blood vessels in the nasal passages.
 This should ease sinus congestion, lessen the pressure, and help with drainage.
 You can get these meds as pills, liquids, and nasal sprays.

 Moisten the air.
-To breathe easier, turn on a vaporizer while you sleep, or stand in a steamy shower for a few minutes.
+To breathe easier, turn on a humidifier while you sleep, or stand in a steamy shower for a few minutes.
 The steam will loosen tight mucus.
 You can hold a warm, wet washcloth to your nose or breathe in steam from a bowl of warm water to get a similar effect.
 Make sure it’s not too hot, so you don’t burn yourself.